l4hgs/LostAndFoundUniverse/README.md

 This project was brought to life through a constellation of guidance, patience, and support that helped turn an idea into an entire universe.

-We extend our deepest gratitude to our CS 211: Object‑Oriented Programming instructor, **Ma’am Fatima Marie Agdon*, whose steady encouragement and insightful lectures shaped the direction of this project.
+We extend our deepest gratitude to our CS 211: Object‑Oriented Programming instructor, *Ma’am Fatima Marie Agdon*, whose steady encouragement and insightful lectures shaped the direction of this project.

-To our classmates and friends, thank you for the shared laughter, support, and encouragement throughout the journey.
+To our *classmates and friends*, thank you for the shared laughter, support, and encouragement throughout the journey.
 Your presence made this project feel less like a requirement and more like a collaborative exploration.

-To our team, whose commitment to our growth and self-discovery made this project possible.
+To *our team*, whose commitment to our growth and self-discovery made this project possible.
 Our efforts and dedication made us the brightest stars of this project.

-Finally, to all the people, memories, and moments that remind us how deeply human it is to lose, find, and rediscover—this project is for you.
+Finally, to all the people, memories, and moments that remind us how deeply human it is to lose, find, and rediscover, this project is for you.

 **🌌 Thank you for helping us build a universe worth exploring**